satoshi-anonymoto/whatsminer-api/README.md

 # whatsminer-api
 Unofficial python api for MicroBT Whatsminer ASICs
 ---
-_Code adapted from a python file found in the Whatsminer Telegram group that is credited to `@passby`._
+_Code adapted from a python file found in the Whatsminer Telegram group that is credited to `@passby`_

 ## Installation